 EAP is not usually restricted to work issues, because issues in a person’s home life can have an impact on their relationships, health and productivity at work.
 Being able to refer staff to EAP (if it is needed by an employee) is useful for managers as part of managing an employee’s performance or misconduct, as other problems in their life can be a contributing factor to issues arising in the workplace.
 Many organisations offer EAP during workplace change, even if they do not have a continuing EAP programme, as this can be a particularly stressful time for employees.
 Sometimes employees can refer themselves directly, sometimes they need to go through a contact person in their organisation.
 Some organisations limit the number of sessions per issue, or sessions per person.

 There are different options for organisations to provide EAP to staff including:

 - contracting a single EAP provider and paying a set fee based on the number of employees in the organisation.
 The advantage of this is that the employer doesn’t know who is using the service so employees can feel that their use of the service is completely confidential.

 - contracting a single EAP provider and paying per session.
 This can be done more confidentially if the employee can go through a designated contact person in the organisation, so the person’s name can be protected.

 - contracting with specific providers as and when needed.
 The advantage of this is that specialist providers can be used, targeting the person and their specific situation.
 If a designated contact person is used within the organisation, this will assist with the protection of the person’s name.
 If they prefer not to disclose their issue, they can still be referred to a general provider.

-    WorkSafe New Zealand (external link) provides the following useful resources on health and safety in the workplace:
+WorkSafe New Zealand (external link) provides a range of useful resources on health and safety in the workplace, including: